bitwiseworks/cmake-os2/Help/manual/cmake-toolchains.7.rst

 Cross Compiling for Windows 10 Universal Applications
 -----------------------------------------------------

-A toolchain file to configure a Visual Studio generator for a Windows 10 Universal Application may look like this:
+A toolchain file to configure :ref:`Visual Studio Generators` for a Windows 10 Universal Application may look like this:

 .. code-block:: cmake